jaytimm/PubmedMTK/README.md

 `pmtk_loadr_abs(()`.

-While `rentrez` is a lovely package (and maintained by [ROpenSci](https://github.com/ropensci/rentrez)), in my experience it is not especially well-designed for fetching PubMed abstracts in bulk or building text corpora.
+While `rentrez` is a lovely package (and maintained by [rOpenSci](https://github.com/ropensci/rentrez)), in my experience it is not especially well-designed for fetching PubMed abstracts in bulk or building text corpora.
 API rate-limits being most problematic.

-The approach taken here utilizes a combination of local storage and “more + smaller” API queries to make the most of rate limits – employing the `entrez_fetch` function from the `rentrez` package to perform individual queries.
+While `rentrez` is still employed, the approach taken here utilizes a combination of local storage and “more + smaller” API queries to make the most of rate limits.
 Each “batch” contains n = 199 records; batch files are converted from XML to a data frame in RDS format and stored locally in a user-specified file path.

 #### Download batch data: `pmtk_download_abs()`

-The `out_file` parameter specifies the file path for local batch file storage is indicated via The `file_prefix` parameter specifies a character string used to identify batches (along with a batch \#).
+The `out_file` parameter specifies the file path for local batch file storage; the `file_prefix` parameter specifies a character string used to identify batches (along with a batch \#).

 ``` r
 PubmedMTK::pmtk_download_abs(pmids = sen_pmids$pmid,